React Hooks in the Component SDK

 17

-User actions are used to indicate in the workflow that a ruleset should appear in the UI.
-This usually take the form of a button which, if required, presents a modal to capture any extra information needed to process the action.
+User actions are used to indicate in the that a should appear in the UI.
+This usually take the form of a button which, if required, presents a modal to capture any extra information needed to the .

-By default, it will return user actions for the first entity found at the current dataSource root (i.e. the
+By default, it will return user actions for the first found at the current dataSource root (i.e. the `data`

-The useUserActionForm generates a form for a named user action.
-The target entity is chosen using the same logic as the useUserActions hook.
+The useUserActionForm generates a form for a named .
+The target is chosen using the same logic as the useUserActions hook.